Live Oak, Sutter County, California: Fire

-Live Oak has a fire dept. which is part of the Sutter County Fire Department.
+Live Oak has a fire department which is part of the Sutter County Fire Department.

 Law Enforcement

 Until the mid-1970s, Live Oak had its own police department.
 In the 1970s the city decided to contract out services from the Sutter County Sheriff's Department.

 There is a dedicated group of deputies from the Sheriff's Department who are stationed in and patrol mainly in the Live Oak contract area, making for a more effective patrol and more community oriented department.

 The city has a substation staffed with seven patrol deputies, a Sergeant and a Lieutenant.
 The city also has a K9 unit to exclusively patrol the Live Oak area.

 EMS

 Emergency Medical Services (EMS), including ambulance/paramedics, are covered by the Bi-County Ambulance company, which covers both Sutter and Yuba County areas.

 Emergency Services Headquarters

 Both the Sheriff's Department Live Oak Sub Station and the Live Oak Fire Department are located at the corner of Fir Street and O Street in Live Oak.